Ferd656/Ferds-EpicEnchancements/README.md

 - **Updated to Call to Arms**

-Renegade's weapons and wearings updated to Valheim Call to Arms version. <span style="color: red;">Note: this only applies for the **RenegadeVikings.dll** file I uploaded to this repository.</span>
+Renegade's weapons and wearings updated to Valheim Call to Arms version.
+> [!NOTE]
+> This only applies for my modified **RenegadeVikings.dll** file, which I uploaded to this repository.

 ---